twgreenjr/html5-ad/README.md

 4. Profit!

 ## Structure
 1. `js/`: Script files.
-All scripts go here.
+All scripts go here and will be automatically concatenated.
 2. `css/`: Styles.
 LESS will compile from `style.less`, so include any other files through this file.
 3. `resources/`: Things that may need to be included.